geyang/deep_learning_papers_TLDR/ICLR 2017/Making Neural Programming Architectures Generalize Via Recursion.md

 - [tail recursion](https://www.quora.com/What-is-tail-recursion-Why-is-it-so-bad)
     is equivalent to a loop.

+## Future Directions

+- offer more tasks beyond the four covered here
+- **decrease supervision**, perhaps partial or non-recursive traces
+- **new Neural Programming Architecture** that integrates a notion of recursion within the model.

 ## Summary

 This paper builds on top of [Reed & de Freitas]' 2016 work on Neural